-- Completion of prerequisite courses: Behavioral/Social Sciences: adolescent development (3) and educational psychology (3); General Content: advanced writing (3) - A liberal arts major in the area of anticipated certification including not less than 12 credits at the 300 and 400 level.
+- Completion of prerequisite courses: Behavioral/Social Sciences: child and adolescent development (3) and educational psychology (3); - Completion of all BRIDGE General Education program requirements; - Completion of a major (biology, business, chemistry,

+English, history, mathematics, Spanish, or visual art) in the area of anticipated certification including not less than 12 credits at the 300 and 400 level.
 Note: Additional NJDOE requirements apply to specific majors.
 (Social studies requires 15 credits in history within the 30-credit major to include a minimum of 3 credits in U.S. history and 3 credits in world history; Spanish requires 3 credits in second language acquisition and methodologies.
-SP361 Current Trends in World Language Education is acceptable for this purpose. - Completion of the 39-credit Specific Subject Education component; - Passing score on the appropriate Praxis II examination; note: for fall clinical practice passing scores must be submitted by July 15, for spring clinical practice they must be submitted by December 15; - Passing score on the GCU Physiology and Hygiene test; - Evidence of satisfactory completion of a GCUapproved training program on harassment, intimidation, and bullying (HIB); - Satisfactory ratings in clinical practice including recommendation for certification; - Satisfactory rating on candidate's Taskstream professional portfolio demonstrating how candidate meets New Jersey Professional Teaching Standards; and - Passing score on the edTPA, the NJDOE-mandated performance assessment.
+SP361 Current Trends in World Language Education is acceptable for this purpose.)

+- Completion of the 40-credit Specific Subject Education component; - Passing score on the appropriate Praxis II examination; note: for fall clinical practice passing scores must be submitted by July 15, for spring clinical practice they must be submitted by December 15; - · Passing score on the GCU Physiology and Hygiene test; - Evidence of satisfactory completion of a GCUapproved training program on harassment, intimidation, and bullying (HIB); - Satisfactory ratings in clinical practice including recommendation for certification; - Satisfactory rating on candidate's Taskstream professional portfolio demonstrating how candidate meets New Jersey Professional Teaching Standards; and - Passing score on the edTPA, the NJDOE-mandated performance assessment. - \Maintenance of a minimum cumulative grade point average of 3.0 and a minimum Education grade point average of 3.0 is required to remain in the program.